NSmolianitski/IrishaIRC/README.md

 * make clean - delete all .o file
 * make fclean - delete all .o file and execution file
 * make re - recompile project%

+## Attention❗
+IrishaIRC is a study project.
+It is not perfect and contains some bugs.
+I hope you will like it. 😊